 North Carolina A&T has established a number of financial support opportunities for outstanding graduate students in order to enhance research and graduate education.
 These include fellowships, scholarships, assistantships and out-of-state tuition supplements.

-The program requires 30 hours (10 courses), with project and course-only options.
+The program requires 30 hours (10 courses) and a capstone project; only the coursework option for program completion is available online.
 There are four required core courses (12 credits):

 - ISEN 625: Information Systems